 This course explores various opportunities to develop the surrounding community in which the Black Church resides.
 The students will examine closely the Black Church's involvement in the following areas of study: education, financial literacy, workforce development, housing, and recreation.
-The purpose is to inform the uninformed and educate all interested parties concerning the Black Church and her local mission of developing community holistically.
+The purpose is to inform the uninformed and educate all interested parties concerning the Black Church and its local mission of developing community holistically. <a href="https://doi.org/10.1007/journal.org/10.100